 Two modest changes in development have occurred in Beaver County since the publication of the previous HMP.
 Those are: an increase in the number of Tank Batteries which are used as storage for petroleum products, and an increase in the number of wind turbines that have been built.
-Neither has made a significant change in the potential for or severity of hazard events in the county; both were addressed in this update as a component of utility infrastructure.
-No other changes in development have impacted the jurisdiction's overall vulnerability.
+Neither has made a significant change in vulnerability to hazard events in the county; both were addressed in this update as a component of utility infrastructure.
+No other changes in development have impacted the overall vulnerability of local jurisdictions.
 Housing and industry are both relatively stable.